inpsyde/assets/README.md

 ## Documentation

-Please reder to [/docs](./docs) or https://inpsyde.github.io/assets for information.
+Please refer to [/docs](./docs) or https://inpsyde.github.io/assets for information.

 ## License and Copyright